ans-group/docs.ukfast.co.uk/source/fastdrive/sharingfiles.md

 ![Image216](files/Image216.png)

 As you can see, the folder that you initially shared is shown in the top right-hand corner of the screen.
-On the left, you need to enter the __Recipients__ of the message, the __Subject__ of the message, and if you like you can add an additional __Message__.
+On the left, you need to enter the __Recipient(s)__ of the message, the __Subject__ of the message, and if you like you can add an additional __Message__.

 Firstly, we need to choose who we are going to send the message to.
 In the recipients field, there is a small icon as you can see below.